pintjuk/Punkt0-Compiler/README.md

 Final Product of Compiler Construction labs 2 through 7

 ## How to build
+1. install JDK or java runtime

-1. install scala
+2. install scala

-2. install sbt
+3. install sbt

-3. in projects root directory start sbt:
+4. in projects root directory start sbt:

 `` sbt``

-4. in sbt type
+5. in sbt type

 `` compile ``

 ## How to run